luukkonenr/deepspeed-torch-singularity/README.md

 ## Building a container

 You need root-privileges (or --fakeroot) to build containers.
-(In my undest You may need to set cachedir for singularity to avoid 'disk is full'-errors
+You may need to set cachedir for singularity to avoid 'no space left on device'-errors

 ```
 mkdir $HOME/.cache/singularity/